 - Bedale TC Bank Reconciliation 31 March 2019.pdf

-During the annual period of exercise of public rights - which in 2019 is 17 June to 26 July - any person interested has the right to inspect and make copies of the accounting records for the financial year to which the audit relates, and all books, deeds, contracts, bills, vouchers, receipts and other documents relating to those records will be made available for inspection by any person interested.
+During the annual period of exercise of public rights - which in 2019 was 17 June to 26 July - any person interested has the right to inspect and make copies of the accounting records for the financial year to which the audit relates, and all books, deeds, contracts, bills, vouchers, receipts and other documents relating to those records will be made available for inspection by any person interested.
 For the year ended 31 March 2019, these documents will be available on reasonable notice as detailed below:

 Information from the National Audit Office about public rights is available here.